 Inglewood Youth Parkland

-The City is seeking inspiration to inform the preparation of an Inglewood Youth Parkland concept plan.
+The City sought inspiration to inform the preparation of an Inglewood Youth Parkland concept plan.

 In response to the current and future needs of young people (and their families) the City is planning a multi-purpose parkland facility at the triangular open space next to Stirling Leisure Centres – Terry Tyzack Aquatic Centre, Inglewood.